bpradana/facenet-pytorch/README.md

                             Path to training triplets numpy file in 'datasets/generated_triplets' folder to skip training
                             triplet generation step for the first epoch.
+      --device DEVICE       Device to use for training the model: ('cuda', 'cpu', or 'mps') (default: 'cuda')
     ```

 ### References